MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-form-copilot.md

     - To change the form, select a quick action or refine your description.
     - The history shows you the descriptions you've entered so far.
     - Select **Start over** to erase everything and start with a new description.

-    > [!NOTE]
-    > - Copilot may add an empty form component on the page when attempting to generate a form.
-To resolve this, delete the empty form component and prompt Copilot again.

 1. To add the form to the page, select **OK**.